robhasacamera/CUIExpandableButton/README.md

 Below are some of the current limitations for CUIExpandableButton.
 These are being considered for future releases.
 - Background corner radius customization when expanded
 - Other backgrounds styles or materials
-- Displaying a title/subtitle with the icon while collapsed
 - Customizing the title/subtitle font